mrcnski/believeobey.live/_posts/2024-09-23-the-law-remains.md

 %}
 </div>

-Two things go forth: Torah, and the word of the Lord.
+Two things go out of Zion and Jerusalem: Torah, and the word of the Lord.
 This reminds us of the two prerequisites of a saint that we saw above in Revelation 12:17 and Revelation 14:12.
+See also {% include inline-verse.html verse="Isaiah 8:20" version="NASB" %}.

 ---